usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/walkthrough_101.md

 ### [TEST-SCHEMATRON](../../../smoketest/TEST-SCHEMATRON.xpl)

 Schematron is a language used to specify rules to apply to XML documents.
-In this case a small Schematron is applied to a small XML.
+In this case a small Schematron rule set (colloquially called a &ldquo;Schematron&rdquo; for lack of a better name) is applied to a small XML.
 This flexible technology enables easy testing of XML against rule sets defined either for particular cases in particular workflows, or for entire classes or sets of documents whose rules are defined for standards and across systems.

 * `p:output` – An output port is designated for the results with the same settings.
 * `p:validate-with-schematron` – This is an XProc step specifically for evaluating an XML document against the rules of a given Schematron.
-Like the TEST-XPROC3 and TEST-XSLT` pipelines, this one presents its own input, given as a literal XML document given in the pipeline document (using `p:inline`).
+Like the TEST-XPROC3 and TEST-XSLT pipelines, this one presents its own input, given as a literal XML document given in the pipeline document (using `p:inline`).
 A setting on this step provides for it to throw an error if the document does not conform to the rules.
 The Schematron file provided as input to this step, [src/doing-well.sch](../../../smoketest/src/doing-well.sch), gives the rules.
 * `p:namespace-delete` – This step is used here as in the other tests for final cleanup of the information set produced (as a namespace-qualified XML document).

 ### [TEST-XSPEC](../../../smoketest/TEST-XSPEC.xpl)